 4 Do Something Every Day

 Setting intentions is the first step.
 Living your intentions requires you to take steps every day.
 Do something, no matter how small, to affirm your intentions.
-Try to be creative and have fun.
+Be creative and have fun.
+This is your GPS for knowing you are on the right track.

 Intentions are an ongoing process and are not set once, for an entire year.
 Life changes and we change and what we desire changes along the way.
+Life throws out lemons and we make lemonade.
 Check in often, get to know yourself well, and recalibrate your intentions to reflect these changes.
+When we do deep inner work, life does not magically become easier.
+Some people feel that as we “level up” what life throws at us ramp up, based on the philosophy that God (or the Universe) only gives us what we can handle.
+The inner work builds resilience so we can recalibrate more quickly and respond in a more aligned way.

 Celebrate the life you desire, especially as it unfolds.
 Acknowledge the change and celebrate you.